spinnaker/spinnaker.github.io/setup/install/halyard.md

    > another directory that you supply to `docker run` with additional `-v`
    > command-line options.

-1. In a separate shell, run:
+1. In a separate shell, connect to Halyard running in the container:

    ```
    docker exec -it halyard bash
    ```

-   You can [interact with Halyard](/reference/halyard/commands/) from this shell.
+   You can interact with Halyard from here.

+1. Run `. ~/.bashrc` to enable command completion.

+To get help with any `hal` command, append `-h`.
+Also, see the [Halyard command Reference](/reference/halyard/commands).

+<span class="begin-collapsible-section"></span>

 ### Update Halyard on Docker